-But if you need CF over IP, then set the number of IP interconnects to 2 (or more if desired).
+But if you need CF over IP, then set [Enter desired number of IP interconnects] to "2" (or more if desired).
 Up to 4 IP interconnects can be set.
 The Wizard will propose IP interconnects.
 The IP interconnects are conveniently sorted by subnetwork.
 If you think that a particular subnetwork is missing a node, then double check that the netmask and broadcast addresses are properly configured for all the nodes on subnetwork.